-- (i.)
-Compatibility of the project's objectives with those of CKAF; - (ii.)
-Clarity of the project objectives and plan; - (iii.)
-The capacity to realize the proposed project; - (iv.)
-Artistic merit and quality of work and programs; - (v.)
-The ability to make efficient use of existing resources; - (vi.)
-A commitment to the development of artists and the art form, and - (vii.)
-A commitment, where appropriate, to engage professional artists
+- i.
+Compatibility of the project's objectives with those of CKAF; - ii.
+Clarity of the project objectives and plan; - iii.
+The viability of the proposed project and the capacity of the applicant to deliver the project: - iv.
+Artistic merit and the quality of work and programs; - v.
+Demonstration of innovation and effective use CKAF funds to benefit the community; - vi.
+A commitment to hire local, professional artists; and - vii.
+A commitment to compensate artists and other employees at industry-standard rates.